 Tammy is a member of the Northeast Region and National Wound, Ostomy and Continence Nurses Society; the Sigma Theta Tau International Nursing Honor Society, Omicron Delta Chapter, Psi Upsilon Chapter, and Phi Gamma Chapter; Cambridge Who’s Who; the National League of Nursing; the University of Phoenix Alumni Association and the Carlow University Alumni Association.
-In addition, she holds leadership positions with the Wound, Ostomy and Continence Nurses Society, Northeast Region.
+In addition, she holds leadership positions (Secretary) with the Wound, Ostomy and Continence Nurses Society, Northeast Region.

 Both Tammy and Tom Steighner are members of the Butler County Funeral Directors Association, the Pennsylvania Funeral Directors Association, and the Western Pennsylvania Funeral Directors Association.
 Tom is a past president of the Butler County Funeral Directors Association, and Tammy is currently a delegate to the Pennsylvania Funeral Directors Association Legislative Committee.

 To keep up with the latest laws and trends in their profession, the Steighners regularly attend and complete continuing education courses in Funeral Service.